 - Discover - Anna's ability to automatically create insights on what's changed in your data without human input

 - What Caused This? - Anna's ability to determine which data points are most significant or important

-- Top Insights - Anna's ability to detect anomalies or unexpected events based on historical trends
+- Unexpected Changes - Anna's ability to detect anomalies or unexpected events based on historical trends

 These features are built on 4 advanced analytics capabilities.
 We will cover each of these topics in a little more detail below: